yosephdev/GitHub-Profile/README.md

 I'm a Web Developer specializing in e-commerce.
 My passion lies in crafting user-friendly, performant websites and web applications.
 I genuinely enjoy solving problems, and I believe in thinking innovatively to create effective solutions.

-Currently, I'm working on a new e-commerce platform that uses React and GraphQL to provide a seamless user experience.
+Currently, I'm working on a new e-commerce platform that uses Next.js and GraphQL to provide a seamless user experience.
 I'm also learning about machine learning and artificial intelligence, and I'm excited to see how these technologies can be used to improve the e-commerce experience.

 ## Goals and Aspirations